ermshiperete/job-dsl-plugin-wiki/withXml.md

 # Add-ons

-The ease navigation, two key operators have been overridden.
+To ease navigation, two key operators have been overridden.
 Try to use them as much as possible:

 * div() - finds a child node by name, always returning the first child.
 If no child exists, one will be created
 * leftshift() - appends as a child.
 If a Node is provided, it is directly added.
 A string is created as a node.
 A closure is processed like a NodeBuilder, allowing many nodes to be appended.